 Is the game Wizard worth the money?

 Yes, the game is pretty inexpensive, you should be able to find it for less that $10.
 Like any card game that is played frequently the cards will eventually wear out, but they are inexpensive to replace.
-The best prices I’ve seen for this game are over at Amazon.
+We have played so much that we have worn out several decks and bought replacements.
+It’s also a game you can usually find in drug stores or in stores like Walmart so if you are looking for a good game to pickup while on vacation, this one is usually pretty easy to find.

 Final Thoughts